Yansf677/Deep-multiset-CCA/README.md

 # Deep multiset Canonical Correlation Analysis
-The code is proposed for extending Deep CCA to apply for multimodal datasets.
+The code is proposed for extending Deep CCA to apply for multiview datasets.
 Code is finished by keras with tensorflow backend.